VishnuAjk/Portfolio-FE/docs/backend-handshake.md

 ### Section mutations
 Current FE uses bulk updates:
-- `PUT /portfolio/:sectionKey` with a payload shaped exactly like the section (e.g., `skills` payload above).
+- `PUT /portfolio/:sectionKey` with a payload shaped exactly like the section (e.g., `skills` payload above, or showcase metadata such as `{ title, subtitle, logoUrl, profileImageUrl }`).
 Response should return the updated section object to keep FE state in sync.
+The showcase editor calls `PUT /portfolio/showcase`.

 Optional helpers already scaffolded client-side if BE prefers item-level CRUD:
 - `POST /portfolio/:sectionKey` expecting `{ ...itemFields }` → returns created item.